top of page

 Riding With R+

-R+ training, or using rewards to reinforce the desired behavior, is making its way onto the horse scene.
 Today, many horse lovers are delving into positive reinforcement and using treats, clickers, and targets to take their horse's training to the next level.
-However, especially for those just starting out, it can be hard to see how R+ transfers to the saddle.
+However, especially for those just starting, it can be hard to see how R+ transfers to the saddle, leaving many wondering if riding entirely with positive reinforcement is possible.

 Can You Ride With R+?